-Hosted by four former United States Secretaries, the Stanford Global Energy Forum offers participants an opportunity to gain visibility of emerging trends in energy, gain insights about rapidly transforming sectors of the global energy ecosystem, identify connections and opportunities between these sectors while fostering connections among peers who are advancing global energy policy and practice.
+Hosted by former United States Secretaries, and the Stanford Global Energy Forum offers participants an opportunity to gain visibility of emerging trends in energy, gain insights about rapidly transforming sectors of the global energy ecosystem, identify connections and opportunities between these sectors while fostering connections among peers who are advancing global energy policy and practice.
 Attendees have the unique opportunity to engage with world-renowned Stanford energy faculty, students, and innovators who are launching cutting-edge energy technologies.

 The world is facing the dual challenge of providing access to affordable and reliable energy for improving our quality of life, while also reducing greenhouse gas emissions from the global energy system with a sense of fierce urgency.
 This will require a major transformation of the global energy system, a sector worth more than $10 trillion per year.
 This dual challenge also offers the biggest opportunity of the 21st century.
 How businesses, nations, researchers and civic organizations seize this opportunity will impact not just our environment, but the global economy and national security.

 The magnitude, speed and the nature of this energy transition is unique and unprecedented.
 Looking back in time for historic lessons will not guarantee future success.
 Solving the energy challenge will require innovations across science, engineering, business, law, finance and human behavior.
 To explore, understand and appreciate these innovations, we launched the inaugural Stanford Global Energy Forum in 2018.